 Over the past few weeks we have had much hype of the effect of Artificial Intelligence, Big Data and Robotics on the world of work and the subjects we should be teaching our chidren.
 Almost exactly 35 years ago, Donald Michie, the “father” of research into machine intelligence, was given a free hand to bring together scientists, academic and politicians to speak on artificial intelligence, expert systems, robotics, and the future of work, education and medicine at the annual Sperry Seminar for the UK Technical Press.
 The speakers included Ed Feigenbaum, the father of “expert systems”, Walter Bodmer, later to launch the human genome project (still by far the worlds biggest “Big Data” project) and Robert McGhee the pioneer of walking machines.
 The results were published in 1983 as”Intelligent Systems – the unprecedented opportunity “.

-Having been responsible for selling the “Micros in Schools” programme to government, I was given the task of looking at the impact on educational values and priorities system and concluded that throwing money at the system would delay the fundamental changes.
-I was asked to reformat the paper as a political pamphlet, published as Learning for Change, which sold out.
-But the messages were ignored (other than by one of Jesuit schools which still had them embedded them in its a 6th form course over a decade later).
+Having been responsible for selling the “Micros in Schools” programme to government, I was given the task of looking at the impact on educational values and priorities.
+I concluded that throwing money at the system would delay the fundamental changes needed.
+I was subsequently asked to reformat the paper as a political pamphlet.
+This was published as Learning for Change, which sold out.
+But the messages were ignored (other than by a Jesuit college which still had the analysis embedded them in its teachings over a decade later).

-When, 15 years later.
-Government baulked at the bottomless pit, it began persuading school-leavers to mortgage their futures.
-Fast forward another 20 years and the futurology of 1982 (AI, Big Data, Robotics, globally teleconferenced research and packaged on-line education and training programmes etc.) is now mainstream.
+A decade of so later Government began to baulk t the bottomless pit of University tuition fees and accommodation costs.
+It began transferring the burden to parents and students, persuading school-leavers to mortgage their futures.
+Fast forward another 20 years and the futurology of 1982 (AI, Big Data, Robotics, globally teleconferenced research and packaged on-line education and training programmes etc.) is becoming the present.
 Large parts of the Ponzi Scheme at the heart of UK Higher Education Policy are now irrelevant, not just expensive.
 In my previous blog, I discussed part of the way forward but we should not under-estimate the scale of change needed.
 It will also be fought tooth and nail by those seeking to preserve academic lifestyles at the expense of the young (as opposed to looking to the mature learning market.

 The political recommendations in Learning for Change have been overtaken by events but the original analysis, as edited by Donald Michie and Jean Hayes for publication, has not: